xaleeks/harbor/docs/working-with-projects/working-with-images/create-labels.md

 weight: 70
 ---

-Harbor provides two kinds of labels to isolate different kinds of resources:
+Harbor provides creating labels at both system level and project level to isolate different kinds of resources:

 * **Global Level Label**: Managed by Harbor system administrators and used to manage the images of the whole system.
 They can be added to images under any projects.
 * **Project Level Label**: Managed by project administrators under a project and can only be added to the images of the project.